GAA approves Croke Park and Casement Park inclusion in Euro 2028 bid

-The GAA has granted permission for Croke Park and Casement Park to be included in the UK and Ireland Euro 2028 bid.
+The Gaelic Athletic Association has granted permission for Croke Park and Casement Park to be included in the UK and Ireland Euro 2028 bid.

+The GAA has historically not allowed non-Gaelic sports to take place at Croke Park, though Ireland rugby matches and Republic of Ireland football games have occasionally been played there since that rule was amended temporarily in 2005, during the redevelopment of Dublin’s Lansdowne Road, with the change adopted permanently in 2010.

 Casement Park is a Gaelic sports venue in Belfast which is in the process of being redeveloped.